L Sarhan is a former server and worked in restaurants for over 15 years.

-So you have decided to invite some friend over to have a tea party?
+So you have decided to invite some friends over to have a tea party?
 There are certain etiquette rules to consider when it comes to inviting people over for tea.
 Typically, you should not telephone your invitation.
-In today's digital age, some people send out the invitations via email or creating event pages on social media websites.
+In today's digital age, some people send out invitations via email or creating event pages on social media websites.
 While this may be okay for informal tea gathering among a small group of friends, it is not always proper etiquette especially when it comes to formal tea parties.
-In such case, you should mail out or hand deliver the formal invitation.
-However, it perfectly acceptable if a business, such as a hotel or restaurant, wishes to promote a tea party that is open to the public on social media via event listings or through their website.
+In such a case, you should mail out or hand-deliver the formal invitation.
+However, it perfectly acceptable if a business, such as a hotel or a restaurant, wishes to promote a tea party that is open to the public on social media via event listings or through their website.

 The wording of an afternoon tea party invitation will vary depending upon the occasion and they grade of formality to the party.
-It has become increasingly popular to have afternoon tea or royal tea for bridal showers, baby showers, birthday parties, and even just to network with other business women.
+It has become increasingly popular to have afternoon tea or royal tea for bridal showers, baby showers, birthday parties, and even just to network with other businesswomen.
 Other afternoon tea party occasions that may be formal or informal include book clubs, church groups, or other focus groups.

 The standard wording of an afternoon tea invitation should include the "who, what, when, and where" of the event.
 Basically it should include the hostess' name, date, time, and address of the location the afternoon tea will be held.
-Including the dress code requirement is optional, but helpful for letting the guest be better prepared when deciding what to wear to your afternoon tea.
+Including the dress, code requirement is optional but helpful for letting the guest be better prepared when deciding what to wear to your afternoon tea.
 You may also include the reason for the occasion, such as "Please join us for afternoon tea honoring the engagement of [insert bride's name]..."
 The R.S.V.P. should be toward the bottom with the hostess' telephone number and in some cases an email if the hostess' is accepting R.S.V.P. via email as well.
 It is also acceptable to include a return R.S.V.P postcard, but this is optional.
 If you include an R.S.V.P return postcard, consider already having a stamp affixed to it to make it easier on the guest.
 Again, this is optional.

-Invitations should be mailed out or hand delivered at least two weeks in advance.
+Invitations should be mailed out or hand-delivered at least two weeks in advance.
 This allows the guest plenty of time to possibly adjust their schedule in order to attend.
 It also allows the guest plenty of time to R.S.V.P. as well.

 Etiquette and Manners

 You have accepted the invitation and arrive promptly on time.
-So now how should you behave at afternoon tea?
+So now how should you behave in afternoon tea?
 Well, there are several etiquette rules that must be considered and followed to ensure proper, civilized behavior.

 When it is time to pour the tea, you may ask the guest if he or she would like strong or weak tea.
 For strong tea, pour the tea no more than 3/4 full.
 Weak tea is typically poured only 1/2 full.
 This allows for extra hot water to be poured in the cup.
-Never fill the tea cup to the brim.
+Never fill the teacup to the brim.
 It is ill-mannered to spill any of the tea on the saucer, table, and yourself.

-- Pinkies up is actually considered ill-mannered.
+- Pinkies up are actually considered ill-mannered.